George Alogoskoufis

 Xenophon emphasizes that economic success depends on knowledge, discipline, and leadership.
 He also highlights the role of women in managing household affairs, suggesting an early recognition of economic roles beyond formal market activity.

-Xenophon provides one of the earliest discussions of specialization.
-He observes that in larger cities, individuals specialize in narrower tasks and that specialization leads to higher productivity and better quality
+Xenophon also provides one of the earliest discussions of specialization.
+He observes that in larger cities, individuals specialize in narrower tasks and that specialization leads to higher productivity and better quality.
+This insight anticipates the more famous analysis of the division of labor by Adam Smith in The Wealth of Nations.

-In Poroi, Xenophon addresses the economic challenges of Athens, proposing policies to increase public revenue.
+In Poroi (resources), Xenophon addresses the economic challenges of Athens, proposing policies to increase public revenue.
 These include the development of mining, especially silver mines at Laurion, the promotion of trade and immigration and the efficient management of public assets.
 His proposals reflect a pragmatic approach to economic policy, grounded in empirical observation.

 4. Plato: Economic Organization and the Ideal State